 Quarterly exams will be given letter grades.
 Consistent with Graduate School policy, a grade of B or above is considered satisfactory, a B- is considered marginal, and a C+ or lower is considered unsatisfactory.
-A total of three quarterly exams with a grade of B- or better are required (in 2020/21 two quarterly exams will suffice in IEE and INGP).
-A student who earns a B- or lower on two exams must meet with their institute's GAC rep and Institute Director to discuss whether they should continue in the graduate program and, if so, under what conditions.
+In CDB, IE2, IMB, and INGP, students who earn a B- or lower on either of their two quarterly exams, must meet with their institute's GAC representative and institute director to discuss whether they should continue in the graduate program and, if so, under what conditions.
+In OIMB, students who earn a B- or lower on two of their three quarterly exams must also meet with their institute's GAC representative and institute director.

-Quarterly-exam specifics by Institute or Center
+Quarterly-exams by Institute or Center